zhivko-georgiev/SoftUni/C# Basics Homeworks/8. C# Basics Exam/README.md

 For Problem 2, the extension methods provided by System.Linq played me bad.
 I tried to determine the Min and Max element from a List of Integers with such methods.
 Unfortunately, they throw an error when the list is empty.

-For Problem 4, to be honest I haven't got any clue how to solve the problem.
-I successfully generated all word combinations with the provided letters.
-And that was all.
+For Problem 4, I managed to successfully generate all word combinations with the provided letters.
+And that was all!
 The author's solution is very interesting.
 He is using boolean array to check whether specific letter was used or not.
 Pretty cool!